-This regulation e terms and provisions of these rules and procedures shall be liberally construed to allow the Board to effectuate the purposes of state law, goals and policies consistent with the Water Supply System Management Planning Act, R.I.
+This regulation shall be liberally construed to allow the Board to effectuate the purposes of state law, goals and policies consistent with the Water Supply System Management Planning Act, R.I.
 Gen. Laws Chapter 46-15.3 as amended.

 2.4 Severability